 - Measure egg whites and powdered sugar into a bowl.

 - Using the paddle attachment, beat on medium/high for 5 minutes until it is white and glossy.
+Then add the vanilla extract.

 - Set mixer to medium, gradually add butter making sure all combined before adding next piece.